Zacchaeus00/chaii-4th-place-solution/README.md

 Dataset we made (not involved in the final submission): [hi/ta parsed wiki](https://www.kaggle.com/zacchaeus/chaii-tfds-wiki), [SQuAD 2.0 in Tamil](https://www.kaggle.com/zacchaeus/chaii-tfds-wiki), [cleaned chaii dataset](https://www.kaggle.com/zacchaeus/chaiitrain0917).

 ## To reproduce our result:
 1. The environment is the same as a [Kaggle Docker](https://github.com/Kaggle/docker-python).
 Install dependencies with `pip install -r requirements.txt`.
-You will need a single RTX3090 or A10.
+You will need a single RTX3090 or A10 and at least 16 GB memory.
 2. To leverage zero-shot transferability, finetune RemBERT, InfoXLM, Muril, XLM-R on SQuAD 2.0 with `finetune.py`.
 An example of finetuning Muril: